The glory of the Messiah, 13:1-20:31

 It is observable to unbelievers;

-It prompts faith; v] it exhibits divine glory;
+It exhibits divine glory;

 It will one day be perfected.

 It is possible, of course, that the second hina clause is a separate prayer point, namely: Jesus prays that believers continue to abide in the divine.
 Yet, it is more likely that being one and abiding "in" the divine, refer to the same reality.
-The Father abides in the Son and the Son in the Father, they are one, and within which Godhead believers abide.
+The Father abides in the Son and the Son in the Father, they are one, and it is within this Godhead that believers abide.
 We abide in the divine and in that abiding we are one with the divine and one with each other.
 Jesus prays that this relational reality will continue for his followers and be ultimately perfected in the last day.
 So again, what is this unity?
 Obviously, something more than organizational unity is intended.
 It is likely that the nature of this oneness is revealed in the message which Jesus and his followers proclaim.
-Jesus prays that those who have heard the "message" (the gospel) and believed, may continue as one.
+Jesus prays that those who have heard the "message" (the gospel) and have believed, may continue as one.
 Verse 23 seems to imply that oneness is evident in love (divine compassion): the Father's love for Jesus and for those who believe in Jesus, cf. also v26.
 "It is the Divine unity of love that is referred to, where all wills bow in the same direction, all affections burn with the same flame, all aims are directed to the same end - one blessed harmony of love", Moulton and Miligan.
 Nicely put!
 So, we can probably define this oneness/unity as a unity of love - a relational united in a common understanding and experience of God's gracious mercy displayed in the person and works of Jesus Christ.
-In short: an abiding personal relationship of mutual love.
+In short: an abiding personal relationship with God and each other.

 iJna + subj. "that" - that.
 In this verse we have three hina clauses, another in v22 and another two in v23.
 In this verse, the first two serve as object clauses / dependent statements of indirect speech expressing what Jesus prays for.